Joe-uwu/context-graph-agent/README.md

 ## Stack

-Backend: Python 3.12, FastAPI, LangGraph, Pydantic v2, SQLAlchemy (relational metadata), Neo4j (graph), Qdrant (vectors), Redis (cache + rate limits), Kafka (event bus), Ray (distributed ranking), Celery (scheduled connector syncs), PyTorch (embeddings / optional GNN scorer).
+Backend: Python 3.12, FastAPI, Pydantic v2, Neo4j (graph), Qdrant (vectors), Kafka (event bus).
+Reasoning runs on the LangGraph runtime (the nine-node graph) with any OpenAI-compatible chat model at the Reason node; the vector arm uses any OpenAI-compatible embedding model; the urgency scorer is a message-passing GNN implemented in NumPy, trained on the UCI ServiceNow incident event log.
+Redis (rate limits), Ray (distributed ranking), and Celery (scheduled syncs) are design targets — the current build runs ranking in-process and drives incremental sync on start and on demand.

 Frontend: Next.js, TypeScript, Tailwind, shadcn/ui, React Query, React Flow + Cytoscape (graph), Recharts (analytics), Framer Motion.

-Platform: Docker Compose for local, Kubernetes-ready manifests, GitHub Actions CI, Terraform-ready layout, Modal for GPU embedding/inference workers.
+Platform: Docker Compose for local, a Helm chart for Kubernetes, GitHub Actions CI.
+Embedding and inference use hosted OpenAI-compatible APIs, so no GPU workers are required.

 Observability: OpenTelemetry tracing, Prometheus metrics, Grafana dashboards, structured JSON logging.
 See [ADR-0009](docs/adr/0009-observability.md).